 Unfold the rear edge of the cardboard base tray.
-Open the oven doors so that you can get a good grip on the bottom of the fascia panel as you move the oven (Fig. 9-3).
+Grip the fascia panel and lift the front of the cooker slightly (Fig. 8.6).

-Carefully push the cooker backwards off the base tray.
-Remove the base tray.

-Position the cooker close to its final position, leaving just enough space to get behind it (Fig. 9-4).
+Carefully push the cooker backwards off the pack base.
+Remove the pack base.
+Position the cooker close to its final position, leaving just enough space to get behind it.

-DO NOT use the door handles or control knobs to manoeuvre the cooker.
+DO NOT use the control knobs to manoeuvre the cooker.